natalieagus/50002-2022/_lab/lab1.md

 <img src="/50002/assets/contentimage/lab1/10.png"  class="center_full"/>

 * To maximise the noise margin, we need to center the VTC transition.
-One possible way is to adjust the size of the NFET in the `nand2` definition as `SW=8 SL=1` and adjust the width (`SW`) of both pFETs until the plots for vin and vout intersect at about 1.65 volts.
+One possible way is to adjust the size of the NFET in the `nand2` definition as `SW=8 SL=1` and adjust the width (`SW`) of both pFETs until the plots for vin and vout (green and red line) intersect at about 1.65 volts.
 Keep the `SL` of the pFETs the same.
   * You can also adjust SW, SL of both NFET and PFET as you wish, but we skip you that guessing game and give you the most optimal setting right away.
 * Just try different integral widths (i.e, 9, 10, 11, …) for the value of `SW` of the pFETs in the `nand2` definition.
 * Report the integral width that comes closest to having the curves intersect at 1.65V.